MioVisman/FluxBB_by_Visman/readme.md

 ## Recommendations

-* Make use of a PHP accelerator such as Zend OPcache or XCache
+* Make use of a PHP accelerator such as Zend OPcache
 * Make sure PHP has the zlib module installed to allow FluxBB to gzip output

 ## Links